Twists of Pl\"ucker coordinates as dimer partition functions: Introduction

-In Section~\ref{s:invariance} we fix a Postnikov diagram, $P$, and a $k$-subset $I$.
+In Section~\ref{s:dimer} we review the definition of the bipartite graph dual to a Postnikov diagram and the blow-up and blow-down equivalences inherited from the oriented lens creation and annihilation moves for Postnikov diagrams.
+We introduce a scheme for weighting the edges of such a bipartite graph, with the property that the induced weighting on dimer configurations is invariant under blow-ups and blow-downs.
+We then fix a Postnikov diagram, $P$, and a $k$-subset $I$.
 We show, in Proposition~\ref{prop:flipmoveinvariance}, that the dimer partition function of $G_P(I)$, divided by the product of the elements in $\mathbf{x}_P$, is invariant under quadrilateral moves.
 Since any Postnikov diagram can be reached from any other by a sequence of such moves, it follows that this scaled dimer partition function is independent of the choice of Postnikov diagram.

 In Section~\ref{s:regular}, we show that the main result is true for the Pl\"{u}cker coordinates in $\xx_{\R_{k,n}}$ for a regular Postnikov diagram $\R_{k,n}$ whose dual bipartite graph, $G_{\R_{k,n}}$, is, up to some boundary edges, part of a hexagonal tiling of the plane.
 The diagram obtained from $\R_{n-k,n}$ by reversing its strands (and adding crossings at the boundary) is again a Postnikov diagram, which we denote by $\R_{n-k,n}^*$.
 We prove, in Proposition~\ref{p:uniquematching}, that $G_{\R^*_{n-k,n}}(I)$ has a unique dimer configuration whenever $[I]$ lies in $\xx_{\R_{k,n}}$.
-This $k$-subset, $I$, is a disjoint union of two cyclic intervals in $\{1,\ldots ,n\}$, which allows us to use to compare the dimer partition function $\dimerpart_{G_P(I)}$, where $P=\R_{n-k,n}^*$, with the formula for $\twist{\minor{I}}$ given by Proposition~\ref{p:twistcomputation} in Section~\ref{s:twist}.
+This $k$-subset, $I$, is a disjoint union of two cyclic intervals in $\{1,\ldots ,n\}$, which allows us to compare the dimer partition function $\dimerpart_{G_P(I)}$, where $P=\R_{n-k,n}^*$, with the formula for $\twist{\minor{I}}$ given by Proposition~\ref{p:twistcomputation} in Section~\ref{s:twist}.

 The main result, Theorem~\ref{t:mainresult}, is shown in Section~\ref{s:mainresult}, using the fact that twists of Pl\"{u}cker coordinates and the scaled dimer partition functions both satisfy the short Pl\"{u}cker relations.
-In Section~\ref{s:example}, we give an example, and in Section~\ref{s:surfaces} we discuss generalization to the surface case.
+In Section~\ref{s:example}, we give an example.
+In Section~\ref{s:green} we consider the relationship between the twist and maximal green sequences and in Section~\ref{s:surfaces} we discuss generalization to the surface case.